What sort of clover are you after?

 Small / Small-Medium Leafed White Clover:

-AberLasting: – Small Leaf Caucasian White Clover X The first variety from the Institute of Biological, Environmental and Rural Sciences (IBERS) White Clover Breeding Programme to incorporate traits from White Clover and Caucasian Clover, a closely related and highly drought-tolerant species.
+AberLasting: – Small Leaf Caucasian White Clover X The first variety from the Institute of Biological, Environmental and Rural Sciences (IBERS) White Clover Breeding Program to incorporate traits from White Clover and Caucasian Clover, a closely related and highly drought-tolerant species.
 AberLasting was developed by conventional crossing techniques and has all the characteristics of a small leaf white clover and with the drought tolerance of Caucasian clover.
 Other beneficial traits include stolons and rhizomes from the Caucasian Clover.
 It is suitable for use in permanent pasture where water may be limited and in all grazing systems.

 Demand white clover: Dense stoloniferous and persistence clover type with good winter hardiness and improved winter, spring production.